Information Systems Major

 While computer science is concerned with computers and how they work and think, information systems is about working with a person’s needs and helping them reach their goals using computers.
 At Salisbury University, the information systems program is a unique blend of technical and business knowledge that prepares graduates to solve business problems.
 With the increasing adoption of technology, companies are competitively hiring information and decision sciences graduates who are hot talents – so with a degree from SU, you can consider yourself a valuable resource!

-Why Choose Information Sciences at SU?
+Why Choose an Information Systems Major at Salisbury University?

 Unique to our program is our students’ access to SAP, the market leader in enterprise application software.
 SAP is used by more than 290,000 customers in 190 countries, so it is highly important that students in the information sciences field learn to use this technology effectively.
 Our students have access to many different SAP software packages, which allows them to put theory into practice, including: